 Discussion

 This review aimed to estimate the effect of Aronia consumtion on Cholesterol, Triglyceride, HDL, LDL, Systolic blood pressure, Diastolic blood pressure, CRP, TNF, and IL-1, through the conducting of a meta-analysis of RCTs.
 To the best of our knowledge this is the first systematic review and meta-analysis of randomized controlled trials investigating the effects of Aronia on the aforementioned variables.
 The results demonstrated that significant increases in HDL and DBP were observed among patients receiving Aronia compared with the control group.
 The results showed a significant reduction in total cholesterol and LDL when duration of intervention is less than 10 weeks.
 Furthermore, Dose-response analysis demonstrated a significant reduction in TG levels by increasing dose of Aronia to 300mg/day.
-However, the present results did not show any significant effect of Aronia consumtion on IL-6, TNF, CRP, and SBP levels.
+However, the present results did not show any significant effect of Aronia consumption on IL-6, TNF, CRP, and SBP levels.
+Furthermore, combined results did not show any difference between consumptions Aronia juice and Aronia supplementation on cholesterol and TG levels.

 The results demonstrated that there was a statistically significant increase in HDL and DBP among those receiving Aronia when compared with the control group, and a reduction in total cholesterol and LDL, when the duration of intervention was less than 10 weeks.
 Increases in HDL levels and concomitant reduction in TG levels could be construed as a positive health finding given that decreases in HDL, and increased TG levels, respectively, have been associated with higher risk of cardiovascular events (Kannel, Dawber, Thomas Jr, & McNamara, 1965; Mendis, 2010).
 Furthermore, a dose-response analysis demonstrated a statistically significant reduction in TG levels by increasing dose of Aronia to 300mg/day.
 However, no statistically significant for differences in levels of IL-6, TNF, CRP, and SBP levels were found in this study.
 It is conceivable that our review being unable to find such a reduction may be because of the heterogenous modality Aronia administration.
 Circumspectly, it is therefore recommended that administration type be carefully considered by researchers and clinicians.